craigduncanlab/HackyHour/BioinformaticsMap.md

 ## Some useful tools

 See [Wei Shen Github](https://github.com/shenwei356), a bioinformation from China who works on microbial genomics and metagenomics.
 These tools include [SeqKit](https://bioinf.shenwei.me/seqkit/) for FASTA/Q file manipulation.
+SeqKit is written in Go Language, and in addition to Shen's code, makes use of BAM and watch functions from [Thist](https://github.com/botond-sipos/thist) go-lang package by [Botond Sipos](https://bsipos.github.io)), from Oxford Nanopore.

+Citation:
+W Shen, S Le, Y Li*, F Hu*.
+SeqKit: a cross-platform and ultrafast toolkit for FASTA/Q file manipulation.
+PLOS ONE. doi:10.1371/journal.pone.0163962.

 ## One workflow example.